You must be an Australian citizen or permanent resident. We don’t act for superannuation funds.

 4. If you buy the property, we will ask you for more personal details and then invoice you for half of our professional fee for conveyancing + estimated out-of-pocket costs (see How much does it cost below).
 Any funds that aren’t used stay in our audited solicitor trust account and are credited to you when our final invoice is issued, which is about a week before settlement (whenever that is).
 Please note that we will not review your mortgage documents; we do not issue solicitor certificates or review mortgage / guarantor documents.
 And we don’t review building contracts – only the land purchase contract.

 5. If you don’t buy the property, there is no charge for our work reviewing the contract#.
 And we’d be happy to review another contract for another property too, no problem.
 We don’t have a formal cap on how many contracts we’ll look at, but in fairness to other clients, we can only look at one contract/vendor statement for a client at a time.

-Please note that we will not be able to assist with property settlements that occur between 22 December 2017 and 12 January 2018.
+Please note that we will not be able to assist with property settlements that occur between 22 December 2017 (inclusive) and 22 January 2018 (inclusive).